Efren Paredes, Jr. Resentencing Hearing Support Letter

 "Because juveniles have diminished culpability and greater prospects for reform ... they are less deserving of the most severe punishments."
 (Miller, at 471).
 "States [are not] free to sentence a child whose crime reflects transient immaturity to life without parole. ...
 Miller established that this punishment is disproportionate under the Eighth Amendment."
 (Montgomery, at 735).
 The Montgomery court mentioned eight times that only irredeemable (i.e., irreparably corrupt) juveniles may constitutionally be sentenced to LWOP.

-Efren has exhibited compelling evidence he possesses the capacity to learn, grow, and change throughout the past 29 years of his imprisonment.
+Efren has exhibited compelling evidence he possesses the capacity to learn, grow, and change approaching 32 years of his imprisonment.
 He has made numerous selfless contributions to society mentoring young people, fostering violence reduction, and improving race relations.
 Additionally, he has successfully completed a broad range of education and self-help programs which have helped him develop invaluable communication and conflict resolution skills.
 He has used these skills to help enrich his life and those he comes into contact with.

 Countless posts documenting evidence of the positive body of work Efren has done transforming lives are featured on various blogs and social media sites across the Internet.
 Archived interviews Efren has done with various print, television, and radio media, both nationally, and internationally, are also featured on dozens of websites.
 You can click here to view a list of his impressive accomplishments.